Oceanlab - node 1

 OceanLab Node 1: Subsea Facility

-The OceanLab Subsea node (node1) will represent a system of infrastructure to facilitate research projects to address knowledge based and sustainable development of the blue economy by providing facilities for integrated full-scale research, education and development.
+The OceanLab Subsea node (node1) AUR-Lab - the Applied Underwater Robotics Lab represent a system of infrastructure to facilitate research projects to address knowledge based and sustainable development of the blue economy by providing facilities for integrated full-scale research, education and development.

 The infrastructure to be realized within OceanLab will be connected to the existing infrastructure of NTNU and SINTEF.
 The subsea node will be tightly integrated to the AUR-Lab organization also taking advantage of the existing assets in the lab.